 Since the site was chosen for Chicago's new airport in 1945, O'Hare has quickly grown into one of the busiest and most well-known airports in the world.
-Take a look at how O'Hare has changed over the years, and how we continue to change and update Chicago's number one gateway to the world.
+Take a look at how O'Hare has changed over the years, and how the CDA continues to change and update Chicago's number one gateway to the world.

 From Orchard Field to O'Hare International Airport: 1945-1959

-- In 1949, the Chicago City Council renamed Orchard Field as Chicago-O’Hare International Airport to honor naval aviator Lt.
-Cmdr.
-Edward H. “Butch” O’Hare, a Medal of Honor recipient from Chicago who died in World War II.
+- 1949: Chicago City Council renames Orchard Field as Chicago O’Hare International Airport (O’Hare) to honor naval aviator Lieutenant Commander Edward H. “Butch” O’Hare, a Medal of Honor recipient from Chicago.

-- O’Hare International Airport officially opened to commercial air traffic in 1955 and served 176,902 passengers in its first year.
+- 1955: O’Hare officially opens to commercial air traffic; the airport serves 176,902 passengers in its first year.

 O'Hare International Airport Becomes the "World's Busiest Airport": 1960-1969